 The typical roles required to manage abstract submission and review include:

 - Organiser: This user will have privileges to manage submission, assign reviewers, draw reports and send reminders.

 - Committee: The committee will decide which abstracts to accept based on recommendations from the reviewers.

 - Reviewers: Peer reviewers are assigned to their topics of expertise and their reviews will serve as a recommendation to the committee.

 It will dramatically reduce queries if there are clearly defined instructions for abstract submission on your conference website.
 It could also reduce the number of times amendments are requested by the organising committee.

 5. Assign reviewers based on their expertise

-6. Define your marking criteria for reviews
+6. Define the reviewing criteria for reviews

 7. Is this a blind review process?